 All hives will receive Oxalic Acid treatment in the last week of October.
 Treatment will be applied by inserting an Oxalic Acid vaporizer into the hive and sealing the hive with foam.
 The vaporizer will remain in the hive for 2.5 minutes and then be removed.
 The foam will remain for an additional 2.5 minutes keeping the hive sealed for a total of 5 minutes.
 After 5 total minutes the foam barriers will be removed.
 Winter feeding will begin standardized for all the hives with a feed honey store and candy board board added as needed.
 All additional feeding after mid November will be recorded by hive.
 In early May of 2020 a final set of data will be collected.
 A Varroa mite count as described above will be conducted.
 Winter survival rate will be recorded and all other data points will be recorded for each hive.

 In the first year we skipped feeding the 3rd time because the bees did not need food.
 If this happens again we could likely feed the mushroom extract in water to the bees.
 The Viral sampling was very expensive so only conducted once during the season.
 It came back with no statistical differences between the hives.
 Hive health was also extremely erratic between hives receiving the treatment and control hives.
 Size and health of the honey bee hive did not seem to be influenced by the mushroom extract application.

 2020 update: It came to light there was a miscommunication about how much extract to feed the bees during 2019.
-The bees were not being fed the proper amount of mushroom extract only 1/5th of the intended extract was given to the bees.
+The bees were not being fed the proper amount of mushroom extract, only 1/5th of the intended extract was given to the bees.
 The data collected showed no difference between the treated and untreated hives and is basically irrelevant.
-We will be repeating the trial at a different apiary during the 2021 growing season.

 Education & Outreach Activities and Participation Summary